The proposal format should be single column, Times New Roman (or equivalent), minimum 11-point font.

 (b) Undergraduate recruiting and mentoring plan.
 Discuss your plans for how you plan to recruit and mentor an undergraduate student.
 You may borrow freely from the suggestions provided here.
 You don't already have to have an undergraduate lined up to do research in order to apply for an award.
 It is common to find one after winning the award.
 It is also easier to recruit an undergrad once you have funding to offer.

-(c) Budget and timeline.
-All proposals should include a budget with a breakdown of how funds will be used, including:
+Project budgets may not exceed $10,000 and proposals should include a budget with a breakdown of how funds will be used, including:

 - Any conference travel or other travel required for the project.